Free Brewware!

 Now, A-B is pitching Michelob as a beer for quality-conscious adult drinkers, regardless of age.

-and they'll appreciate the beer's heritage," said Eduardo Pereda, marketing director for the Michelob family.
+"Our core drinkers will appreciate this and they'll appreciate the beer's heritage," said Eduardo Pereda, marketing director for the Michelob family.

 The switch to all malt will give Michelob a fuller body but not drastically change its taste, Davis said.
 Rice, an ingredient in Michelob, Michelob Light and AmberBock, gives beer a lighter, crisper taste than all-malt craft beers.